miekg/gitopper/README.md

 ## TODO

+* Move orign/main to config
+* Move pull duration to config (but set minimum)
+* SetState sets metric?
+* check metrics
 * TESTS
 * Bootstrapping
 * Reload config on the fly and re-initialize
-* create target directory for bind mounts.... we should do this (correct user??)
-* rollback
-* set BROKEN
-* check metrics
-* query all machines, run a script